TranPhucVinh/C/Physical layer/File IO/FIFO/Examples.md

 	if(mkfifo(FIFO_NAME, FILE_PERMISSION) == -1){
 		printf("WARNING: A FIFO with the same name has already existed\n");

-        //Use unlink() to remove the existed FIFO with the same name if existed if (!remove(FIFO_NAME)) {
+        //Use unlink() or remove() to remove the existed FIFO with the same name if existed if (!remove(FIFO_NAME)) {
             printf("FIFO %s has been deleted\n", FIFO_NAME);